 At this time the South African exile community in Nairobi rotated around four families: the Mphahleles, the Mvusis, the Masilelas and the Mbathas.
 On weekends the families would visit each other.
 I remember Selby Mvusi as a regal, serious and determined person.
 In other words, he did not tolerate any kind of nonsense.
 He was one of the intellectual lights of Nairobi.
 He was a leading light of the expatriate community in the city, a community that consisted of Europeans, Africans, Indians and Asians” In unusual ways, Selby Mvusi had an extraordinary impact on people.
 Even I at that relatively young age recognized in Selby Mvusi a person of unusual talent.

 At the First World Festival of Negro Art held in Dakar, Senegal in 1966, Mvusi read a paper entitled ‘Current revolution and future prospects’.
 In 1967, he represented Africa at a conference on ‘Problem growth or growth problem’ held at the International Centre for the Communication Arts and Sciences (ICCAS) in New York, USA.
 Among the luminaries participating were the photographer Henri Cartier-Bresson, the writer Umberto Eco and the painter Victor Vasarely.
 Apart from being a theoretician who wrote in depth on industrial and functional design, Selby Mvusi was at heart a painter, printmaker, sculptor and poet.

 In 1967 Mvusi died tragically in a car accident outside Nairobi.

-Following on Selby Mvusi family’s return from exile in xx the family organised a series of exhibitions of his work and commissioned Elza Miles to work on a catalogue and a more research culminated in the book Selby Mvusi –“To Fly with the North bird South” which was published by UNISA Press and the Miles Mutloatse Arts Heritage Trust in 2015.
+Following Selby Mvusi family’s return from exile in the family organised a series of exhibitions of his work and commissioned Elza Miles to work on a catalogue and more research, which culminated in the book Selby Mvusi –“To Fly with the North bird South” which was published by UNISA Press and the Miles Mutloatse Arts Heritage Trust in 2015.